 - After ThunderCats (2011) airs, learning the spelling of featured characters' names (much less who performed them) is often a matter of consulting the manual, since the Heroic Fantasy has typically eccentric naming conventions, but the text is smooshed into illegibility.

-- The Hub's airings of My Little Pony Equestria Girls not only use this trope excruciatingly, but they also butcher the end credits so they run in the same speed as it normally would in the show (sadly, they also remove Human Derpy as well), and they also replace the closing "A Friend for Life" song as well.
+- The Hub's airings of My Little Pony Equestria Girls (and it's sequel too, listed below) not only use this trope excruciatingly, but they also butcher the end credits so they run in the same speed as it normally would in the show (sadly, they also remove Human Derpy as well), and they also replace the closing "A Friend for Life" song as well.

 - On The Hub's reruns of Animaniacs and Tiny Toon Adventures, the network bumpers mute The Stinger at the end of the episode.
 It's almost funny that the shows' audio kicks back in almost immediately after The Stinger ends.

-- Oddly, one late 2013 airing of an episode of Family Game Night showed the end credits in full.
+- Oddly, one late 2013 airing of an episode of Family Game Night showed the end credits and Zoo Productions/Hasbro Studios vanity plates in full.

 - ABC Family is a huge offender when they air shows which aren't made for the channel.
 If your name's not Secret Life, Pretty Little Liars, Make It Or Break It, or any other ABC Family original show, all you'll get is a Vanity Plate 1st, then this.